linux4sam/at91bootstrap/README.txt

     You should use 'Send File' command to send the binary file as same as the normal file, with 'Address' selected to 0.

+4.1.3.
+Automatic default configuration build script
+    All the default configurations can be compiled with the script build_defconfig.sh.
+    It takes some time, but if any configuration failed, it ca be re-started at this point simply by giving the configuration name (restart point).

 5 Contributing
 ================================================================================